-The Ranger program was a series of unmanned space mission by the USA in the 1960s whose objective was to obtain the first close-up image of the surface of the moon.
-NASA’s Spacecraft went in with cameras blazing and captured more than 4000 photos in the 17 minutes before it collides onto the moon surface.
+The Ranger program was a series of unmanned space missions by the USA in the 1960s whose objective was to obtain the first close-up image of the surface of the moon.
+NASA’s Spacecraft went in with cameras blazing and captured more than 4000 photos in the 17 minutes before it collides with the moon’s surface.
 Image from Ranger 9, showed that the moon’s surface is Rough.

 Apollo 8 (USA) Launched 21 Dec 1968